 Financial markets had an awful lot to digest in May, with ongoing unease about US regional banks, interest rate hikes by the Fed, ECB and Bank of England and the drama surrounding the US debt ceiling.
 Yet there was also optimism among investors about the possibilities of artificial intelligence.
 Most equity markets responded negatively on balance.
-European equities fell by 3.5%1, emerging market equities by 1.9% and the UK's FTSE 100 by as much as 5.4%.
+European equities fell by $3.5\%^1$, emerging market equities by 1.9% and the UK's FTSE 100 by as much as 5.4%.
 The US S&P500 noted a small gain of 0.2%, mostly driven by large tech companies.
 The Pacific region posted a loss of 1.9% despite a sound performance from Japan (3.6%).

-changed marginally in Germany.
+Bond yields climbed in the US and UK, where investors were expecting monetary policy to tighten.
+Yields only changed marginally in Germany.
 The sharp downturn in commodity prices was striking (-7.0%) and caused by lower oil (-12.1%) and metal prices (-9.1%).